Vaccinated teachers and students don't need masks, CDC says

 “The guidance is really written to allow flexibility at the local level,” Sauber-Schatz said.

-Indeed, in some of the nation’s largest school districts, widespread mask-wearing is expected to continue this fall.
+Widespread mask-wearing is expected to continue this fall in some of the nation’s largest school districts, but not in others.
 In Detroit’s public schools, everyone will be required to wear a mask unless everyone in the classroom has been vaccinated.
-Philadelphia will require all public school students and staff to wear masks inside buildings, even if they have been vaccinated.
-But masks won't be mandated in Houston schools.
+But masks won’t be mandated in Houston schools.
+Philadelphia was planning to require masks, but on Friday a spokesperson said the school district is now reviewing their policy based on the CDC guidance.

 What about requiring COVID-19 vaccination as a condition of school attendance?
 That's commonly done across the country to prevent spread of measles and other diseases.